argosity/hippo/docs/model.md

 ---
 title: Model
-heading: Lanes.Data.Model
+heading: Lanes.Models.Base
 position_after: view
 ---

-Lanes provides a Lanes.Data.Model class that all other models extend from.
+Lanes provides a Lanes.Models.Base class that all other models extend from.

 A Model is an extension of [Ampersand State](http://ampersandjs.com/docs#ampersand-state), and supports all the features that AmpersandState does.